craigsc/craigsc.com/about.md

 navigation_weight: 2
 ---
 #### Background
 I'm a full-stack mobile & web engineer turned manager.
 I've been shipping products for over 12 years and am obsessed with building things that people love and use every day.
-I spent the majority of my career building, scaling, and supporting the Search engine, product, and org at Facebook.
+I have spent the majority of my career helping to build, scale, and support the Search product and org at Facebook.
 Most recently, I have been building and supporting a specialized Growth team (also at Facebook).

 I currently live in Redwood City, California, with my wife and our cat.